loutlot/DIYMidiFighter/README.md

  - GND and 5V+ each share connections with other switches

 ### Connection to Arduino
-Connect cables coming from Pin1 on switches to Arduino input pins
+Connect wires coming from Pin1 on switches to Arduino input pins
 ![Arduino Pinassign](https://github.com/loutlot/DIYMidiFighter/blob/main/ReadMeImages/https___qiita-image-store.s3.amazonaws.com_0_40627_2b9967d7-6d4f-7c6a-2dd0-223cabad3a29.png?raw=true)

 Look at the blue numbering on the diagram above.